ChrisDuffley/stationPlaylist/readme.md

 # StationPlaylist #

-* Authors: Geoff Shang, Joseph Lee and other contributors
+* Authors: Christopher Duffley <nvda@chrisduffley.com> (formerly Joseph Lee <joseph.lee22590@gmail.com>, originally by Geoff Shang and other contributors)
 * Download [stable version][1]
 * NVDA compatibility: 2022.4 and later

-Note: I (Joseph Lee) am looking for people who will maintain StationPlaylist add-on from April 1, 2022 onwards.

 This add-on package provides improved usage of StationPlaylist Studio and other StationPlaylist apps, as well as providing utilities to control Studio from anywhere.
 Supported apps include Studio, Creator, Track Tool, VT Recorder, and Streamer, as well as SAM, SPL, and AltaCast encoders.